-Procurement for an evaluation contractor to assist the State in executing its Demonstration evaluation plan will be pursuant to the State of Vermont Agency of Administration Bulletin 3.5 processes found here.
-The State will retain responsibility for rapid cycle assessment reports, monitoring delivery system and other investments and overall Demonstration performance monitoring.
-Global Commitment to Health HEDIS[®] measures are independently validated by the State's External Quality Review Organization (EQRO).
-To mitigate any potential conflict of interest, the evaluation contractor will be responsible for secondary analysis of the State's findings, benchmarking performance to national standards, evaluating changes over time, isolating key variables and interpreting results.
-As part of the focused IMD evaluation, the evaluator will have responsibility for final measure selection, identifying, if viable other State systems that may serve as comparisons, conducting all data analysis, measuring change overtime and developing sensitivity models as necessary to address study questions.
+Procurement for an evaluation contractor to assist the State in executing its Demonstration evaluation plan was pursuant to the State of Vermont Agency of Administration Bulletin 3.5 processes found here.
+The State retains responsibility for rapid cycle assessment reports, monitoring delivery system and other investments and overall Demonstration performance monitoring.
+Global Commitment to Health HEDIS® measures are independently validated by the State's External Quality Review Organization (EQRO).
+To mitigate any potential conflict of interest, the evaluation contractor is responsible for secondary analysis of the State's findings, benchmarking performance to national standards, evaluating changes over time, isolating key variables and interpreting results.
+As part of the focused IMD evaluation, the evaluator is responsible for final measure selection, identifying, if viable other State systems that may serve as comparisons, conducting all data analysis, measuring change overtime and developing sensitivity models as necessary to address study questions.

-The State anticipates issuing one procurement for all summative evaluation activities and the production of required CMS reports.
-Bidders will have the option of working with a subcontractor on the IMD and/or other components of the design.
-Successful bidders will demonstrate, at a minimum, the following qualifications:
+The State anticipates issued one procurement for all summative evaluation activities and the production of required CMS reports.
+Bidders were given the option of working with a subcontractor on the IMD and/or other components of the design.
+The successful bidder demonstrated, at a minimum, the following qualifications: